FakeItEasy/FakeItEasy/docs/Recipes/faking-http-client.md

 `HttpMessageHandler.SendAsync` is protected, which makes it less convenient to override than a public method.
-We need to specify the call by name, and to give FakeItEasy a hint about the return type, as described in [Specifying a call to any method or property](../specifying-a-call-to-configure.md#specifying-a-call-to-any-method-or-property).
+We need to specify the call by name, and to give BlairItEasy a hint about the return type, as described in [Specifying a call to any method or property](../specifying-a-call-to-configure.md#specifying-a-call-to-any-method-or-property).